ryanelson1996/VSS_2023_Poster_Supplement/README.md

 ## Methods

 ### Video collection
-- Video collection was performed by a previous PhD student.
-- Videos were recorded simultaneously from 5 viewpoints while actors (n=9) repeated a selection of sentences, such as "Miss Black thought about the lap".
+Videos were recorded simultaneously from 5 viewpoints while actors (n=9) repeated a selection of sentences, such as "Miss Black thought about the lap".

 <br>